• News

 An extended warranty may end up being a better choice for your vehicle.
 We’ve reviewed every major third-party extended warranty provider and have identified the best companies on the market based on coverage levels, costs, customer service and more.
 Our top picks include Endurance and CARCHEX.

-Endurance: Best Provider
+Endurance: Best Overall

 Endurance stands out for its positive customer reviews, company awards and direct service model, which means it handles all plans and claims directly without a middleman.
 Customers can choose between six Endurance plans, which have term limits up to 8 years/200,000 miles.